jordandeklerk/moderndid/pydid/drdid/README.md

 ### Flexible Low-Level API

-For advanced users, all underlying estimators are directly accessible with NumPy arrays
+For advanced users, all underlying estimators are directly accessible with NumPy arrays as well

 ```python
 from pydid.drdid.estimators import drdid_imp_local_rc